nicolaspearson/granite/README.md

 Swagger documentation is served on [localhost](http://localhost:3000/docs/consents/#/).
 Requests can be executed directly from the Swagger user interface.
-The example documentation contains valid fixtures that will are automatically persisted on application start.
+The example documentation contains valid fixtures that are automatically populated on application start-up.

 ![Swagger](./assets/screenshots/swagger.png)